delphic-digital/Skeletor.docs/content/overview/setup.md

 * Open a terminal and install the Node.Js dependencies by running ```npm install``` in your project directory.
 * Install client side dependencies with bower by running ```bower install``` in your project directory.

 Several things happened happened when you can the commands. `npm` installed all the nodejs dependencies needed for gulp to do its work.
-You only have to run this once. `bower` installed some predefined javascript dependencies for use on your site.
-This is what was installed:
+You only have to run this once. `bower` installed client side dependencies.

-* onMediaQuery
-* picturefill
-* svg4everybody
-* normalize-css
-* skeletor.browsehappy,
-* skeletor.sass.utilities,
-* skeletor.sass.helpers,
-* skeletor.util.componentLoader

-You can continue to use bower to install vendor plugins

 ## Config